manheim/terraform-pipeline/docs/TerraformLandscapePlugin.md

 One-time setup:
 * Install the terraform-landscape gem on your Jenkins slaves.

+Requirements:
+* Enable AnsiColorPlugin for colors in Jenkins

 ```
 // Jenkinsfile
 @Library(['terraform-pipeline@v3.10']) _

 Jenkinsfile.init(this, env)

+AnsiColorPlugin.init()          // REQUIRED: Decorate your TerraformEnvironmentStages with the AnsiColor plugin
-TerraformLandscapePlugin.init() // Use the terraform-landscape gem to format plans
+TerraformLandscapePlugin.init() // Use the Terraform Landscape gem to format plan output

 def validate = new TerraformValidateStage()